NOAA-SWPC/Operations-Clock/PiClockSetup.md

 ## Step 4: Screen Resolution

 This is usually the trickiest part of the install and depends on your monitor for optimal settings.
+There is a manual option and an automatic resolution option.
+Given the nature of the full clock display, getting the reolution to fit the monitor and use up the full screen appropriately may require using a resolution that is not the monitor's default.
+Be careful using the automatic resolution option, although it should be fine on higher resolution 1080p+ monitors.

 ### Manual Resolution
 It usually is best to set the resolution, especially on smaller lower-res screens.
 1920x1080 works well, but depending on your screen this can be adjusted.
 Some screens may even require overscan enabled to get it just right.